-Lyle is a first year graduate student in E&PS.
-He is working on Neoproterozoic Earth history questions in NW Canada and Alaska, the southwest USA, Mexico, and Namibia.
+Lyle is a second year graduate student in E&PS.
+He is researching topics related to Neoproterozoic Earth history and tectonics.

 Nicole is pursuing degrees in Molecular and Cellular Biology and Earth and Planetary Science.
 Originally from Tampa, Florida, Nicole has been working with marine animals for many years, previously holding positions at marine laboratories and aquariums.
 She is currently a Dolphin Enrichment Specialist at the National Aquarium and hopes to use her skills to study the marine creatures of the past.
 In the Smith Lab, she has been working on L. Hardie's Andros Island Bahama cores.
 After graduation, she plans pursue a PhD in an earth science field and eventually do research of her own.

 Jacob is high school student at Baltimore Polytechnic Institute and is part of the Baltimore Ingenuity Program.

 Amelia graduated from McGill University in 2017 with a B.A. in Russian studies and a minor in Earth and planetary science.
 She moved to Baltimore after graduation to complete a year of service with AmeriCorps working through a Johns Hopkins partnership with a Baltimore City middle school.
 This year, in addition to working in the Johns Hopkins department of Earth and planetary science, she also volunteers at the Smithsonian museum of natural history.